Skip to content

 4. Set folder destination

-Files go to a new folder in your Drive (can’t choose existing folder).
+Files go to a new folder in your Drive - you can’t pick an existing folder.

 5. Share the form

-Critical limitation: Uploaders must sign in with a Google account.
-This defeats the purpose for many external collection scenarios.
+Critical limitation: Uploaders must sign in with a Google account, which defeats the purpose for most external collection scenarios.

 Right-click the folder and select Share.